Intro to Yoga Therapy for Medical Professionals - Next offering: November 7-10, 2014

 This is a 22 hour CME course for physicians and other medical professionals held over 4 days -- Friday

 evening through Monday lunch.
-It will be repeated twice: first over the
+It will be held over the

 held at Maritime Institute Conference Center, Linthicum Heights, MD 21090 (near BWI airport);